shivenpatro/Hash-Chat/README.md

 ---

-## 💻 Using HashChat
+## 💻 Using Hash-Chat

 Once prerequisites and setup are complete:

 ### a.
 Connect Wallet

-1. Navigate to the HashChat application: [https://hashchatbymechanoids.netlify.app/](https://hashchatbymechanoids.netlify.app/)
+1. Navigate to the Hash-Chat application: [https://Hash-Chatbymechanoids.netlify.app/](https://Hash-Chatbymechanoids.netlify.app/)
 2. Click the **"Connect Wallet"** button, typically located in the top right corner.
 3. MetaMask will pop up asking for connection permission.
 Review the request and click **"Connect"**.